mwczapski/api_development_with_private_swagger_editor/openapi_Spec_development_using_Swagger_Editor_In_Container.md

 ![](img/notepad_edit.png)

-Refresh the Swagger Editor browser window and ee the change.
+Refresh the Swagger Editor browser window and see the change.

 ![](img/changed_in_swagger_editor.png)